Kabluey: Cast

+Note: Kudrow, Garr and Taylor had previously appeared together on Friends - Garr portraying Kudrow's mother on the show, and Taylor in the role of Bonnie, who is convinced by Rachel to have her head shaved.

 Reception

 Critical response

 Kabluey was well received by critics.
 On Rotten Tomatoes it has an 84% rating based on 37 reviews, with an average score of 6.9/10 and a consensus that reads: "An effecting treatise on modern alienation, Scott Prendergast's story of a hapless loser who finds recognition by donning a featureless suit is full of whimsy and sorrow."
-On Metacritic the film has a score of 62% based on reviews from 11 critics, indicating "generally favorable reviews".
+On Metacritic the film has a score of 62% based on reviews from 11 critics, indicating "generally favorable" reviews.

 Nathan Rabin of The A.V.
 Club gave the film a positive review and wrote: "While the film's social-satire elements are flat and overly familiar, its dry absurdity is unmistakably Lynchian."

-Dennis Harvey of Variety magazine gave it a mixed review, saying: "Kabluey is short on the cutes and ca-ca jokes.
+Dennis Harvey of Variety gave it a mixed review, saying: "Kabluey is short on the cutes and ca-ca jokes.
 But it's also short on substance, despite a watchable supporting cast and an amiable overall tenor."